grnet/gnt-networking/docs/routed.rst

    external router (Gateway).

-Whether the external router will do NAT or not depends on whether we have a public routable subnet available or just a single node with internet access.
+Whether the external router will do NAT or not depends on whether we have a public route-able subnet available or just a single node with internet access.

 For the next examples we assume that the route-able subnet will be ``192.0.2.0/24``, the gateway ``192.0.2.1``, nodes primary interface will be ``eth0`` while VM traffic will go through ``eth0.0`` physical VLAN.
-Of cource ``eth0.222`` can be substituted with a separate physical interface (e.g. ``eth1``).
+Of course ``eth0.222`` can be substituted with a separate physical interface (e.g. ``eth1``).
 All examples use `/etc/networ/interfaces` file, the common way for configuring static interfaces under Debian.